Bloom-host/BloomDocs/docs/using_the_panel/backups/guide.md

 ## Pro Backup Addon

-This is a recurring paid addon for your server which allows you to create **8 backups per day** and store an * *additional
+This is a recurring paid addon for your server which allows you to create **8 backups per day** and store an **additional 10 backups**.
-10 backups total**.

 These changes apply to all [server splits](../split-server) in the same plan!